DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

-# React Core - Template and TemplatePlaceholder
+# React Core - Rendering Markup

-Template and TemplatePlaceholder are components that defines and renders markup.
+The main purpose of pluggable React component is to render markup of plugins into React component tree.
+The result tree may have many sub-components with complex structure.
+Pluggable React component gives an ability to define such relations in simple and efficient way.

 ## Template